Special relationships: Keeping pistol shrimps and gobies

 The gobies…

 Stonogobiops species of goby are small and delicate, rarely reaching more than 7cm/2.8” and have a slender body.
-This genus includes the fantastically named and expensive S. dracula (Dracula goby) from the Indian Ocean, again reaching just 7cm.
-This species is very attractive, with alternate thick and thin bands of red-orange.
+This genus includes the fantastically named and expensive S. dracula (dracula goby) from the Indian Ocean.
+This species is attractive, with alternate thick and thin bands of red-orange.

-S. xanthorhinica, at up to 6cm/2.4”, is one of the most regularly seen, hailing from a wide area of the Indo-Pacific.
+S. xanthorhinica, at up to 6cm/2.4”, is one of the most regularly seen.
+They come from a wide area of the Indo-Pacific.
 ‘Xanthorhinica’ means yellow nosed in reference to its bright facial marking.

-One of the most desirable members of this genus is S. yasha from the Western Pacific (pictured above and at the top of the page).
-Sporting beautiful red markings and growing to no more than 5cm/2”, this species aptly answers to the common name of the High-fin goby, and one look at its elongated dorsal will tell you why.
+One of the most desirable members of this genus is S. yasha from the Western Pacific.
+Sporting beautiful red markings and growing to no more than 5cm/2”, this might be the perfect marine species.
+You can clearly see why people use the common name orange striped goby.
 They’re pricey but worth it.

-C. pavoninoides from Indonesia also known as the Blue spot goby, can attain 15cm/6” in the wild but is usually less in the aquarium.
+C. pavoninoides occurs around Indonesia and goes by the name of blue spot goby.
+This marine fish can attain 15cm/6” in the wild but is usually smaller in the aquarium.
 Exclusively from the Red Sea, the Harlequin goby (C. caeruleopunctatus) will reach similar lengths.

-The Aurora goby (A. aurora) from the Indian Ocean is a stunning specimen, reaching 10cm/4” and having bright red stripes and a gorgeously-marked caudal fin.
+The aurora goby (A. aurora) from the Indian Ocean is a stunning specimen.
+They can reach 10cm/4” in length and display bright red stripes and a gorgeously-marked caudal fin.

 Also worth a mention is Wheeler’s goby (A. wheeleri) from the Indo-Pacific.
-Reaching 10cm/4”, this fish is reminiscent of an old-fashioned barber’s pole with its alternate red and white stripes, often dotted with fine blue spots.
+This fish is reminiscent of an old-fashioned barber’s pole with its alternate red and white stripes, often dotted with fine blue spots.
+They attain a similar maximum size to the aurora goby.

 The shrimps…

 Many symbiotic shrimp are often simply labelled 'Alpheus spp.' when appearing in retailers’ systems.
-It’s worth investigating if the Alpheus species you’re interested in is actually a symbiont with gobies.
-Some are not and often won’t like the idea of co-habiting with a fish!
+Remember to research if the Alpheus species you’re interested in is actually a symbiont with gobies.
+Many species won’t like the idea of co-habiting with a fish!

 One of the best species and one of the most commonly seen is Randall’s shrimp (A. randalli), pictured above with Stonogobiops nematodes.
 This shrimp is transparent with vivid red stripes interspersed with white banding and yellow-green legs.